neloe/discord-classroom/README.md

 The text channel will start with `lecture-` followed by a short name for the course.
 For example, if you are tuning in to participate in the Survey of Algorithms lecture, you should join (double click) the `lecture-algorithms` text chat.

+If you don't want to (or can't) ask questions verbally, this is the place to do so!

 ## Join the General Voice Channel

 All lecture audio will come through the General voice channel.